Improving Model Performance

 })

-bfloat8_b (Block Float 8-bit) provides even faster computation and more memory reduction.
+bfloat8_b (Block Float 8-bit) weight conversion casts matmul weights to bfp_bf8 format, providing faster computation and reduced memory usage.

 Notes

-• Automatic conversion: Model is automatically converted during compilation (for bfp8)
+Automatic conversion: Weights are automatically converted during compilation

 4. Runtime Trace